Ideas

-Below is a list of the tavernas and bars that I've written about here on Rhodes, to enable the reader to read a brief review of each establishment and click a link to their website (if they have one) or other posts on the blog where they're mentioned or reviewed in more detail.
-This list is ever-expanding, since whenever I visit a new taverna or bar it'll be added here as soon as I can do it.
+Below is an alphabetical list of the tavernas and bars that I've written about or simply visited here on Rhodes, to enable the reader to read a brief review of each establishment and click a link to their website (if they have one) or other posts on the blog where they're mentioned or reviewed in more detail.
+This list is ever-expanding, since whenever I visit a new taverna or bar it'll be added here as soon as I can do it - that's if I like the place of course.

 • Agapitos Taverna, Asklipio